Bodo

 - Innovation And Startups

-- There is a growing interest in startups focusing on technology, agriculture, and eco-friendly products among Bodo youth.
+- There is growing interest in startups focusing on technology, agriculture, and sustainable practices among Bodo youth.

 - Festivals And Celebrations